Mayan themes for education

 Poinsettia flowers

-Every supermarket has entire areas of poinsettia flowers every Christmas.
-The origin is from northern Mexico.
+Every supermarket has entire sections of poinsettia flowers every Christmas.
+Their origin is from northern Mexico.
 But there are also wild poinsettia flowers in ravines and remote areas of the Highlands of Guatemala.
-I bet over 80% of people who buy poinsettia flowers have no idea where it comes from and even in Guatemala not many people realize it is also native here.
+It’s likely that over 80% of people who buy poinsettia flowers have no idea where they come from and even in Guatemala not many people realize they are native here.

-Keep in mind the bright red “petals” are really red bracts: the actual flowers are the tiny yellow things barely visible in the middle.
+Keep in mind the bright red “petals” are really red bracts: the actual flowers are the tiny yellow structures barely visible in the center.

 Aguacate